 Italian Subjunctive Tenses: How to Match Them With the Main Clause

-This guide walks through the four Italian subjunctive tenses (presente, passato, imperfetto, trapassato), the three windows of time they encode (before, during, after), and the four kinds of main clause they have to match (present, past, conditional, future).
-At the end there is a real-sounding dialog, a mini challenge, a quiz and six FAQs.
-Level B2.
-Practical, not theoretical.
+This guide walks through the four italian subjunctive tenses, the three windows of time they encode (before, during, after), the four kinds of main clause they have to match (present, past, conditional, future), the cinema-style logic that makes the choice intuitive, and the verbs that bend the rule (volere vs sperare).
+At the end you will find a real dialogue, a mini challenge, a quiz, and seven FAQs.
+Level B2, practical, not theoretical.

 🔍 One rule that simplifies everything.
 If the main verb is in the present or future zone, the subordinate subjunctive will be presente or passato.
 If the main verb is in the past or conditional zone, the subordinate subjunctive will be imperfetto or trapassato.
 That single split covers about 90 percent of the cases you will ever produce.